eggpan/wsl-setup/README.md

-# WSL環境をセットアップするスクリプト
+## Script to set up a WSL environment

-## 使い方
+## Usage.
 `curl https://raw.githubusercontent.com/eggpan/wsl-setup/master/setup.sh | bash`

-## 実行内容
+## Execution details.
-* APTリポジトリをjpに変更
-* aptitudeのインストール
+* Change APT repository country
-* Gitのインストール
+* Install pip
-* pipのインストール
+* Install whois
-* Ansibleのインストール
+* Install Ansible
-※APTだとバージョンが若干古いのでpipで最新版Ansibleを入れてます

-以下はAnsibleで実行
+The version of APT is a bit old, so I used pip to install the latest version of Ansible.

+The following is executed by Ansible
-* APTリポジトリに php / docker / nodejs / yarn のリポジトリを追加
+* Add php / docker / nodejs / yarn repositories to APT repository
-* language-pack-jaのインストール
-* PHP8.0 のインストール
+* Install PHP7.4 / PHP8.0
-* Node.js のインストール
+* Install Node.js
-* Yarn のインストール
+* Install Yarn